Kemble family: Popular culture

 In George Henry Harlow's famous painting The Court for the Trial of Queen Katharine he depicted many of the Kemble family members.
 The subject of the painting comes from Henry VIII, Act II, Scene iv, and the refutation of Cardinal Wolsey, charged with obtaining Henry's divorce from his Queen, Katherine.
 The production was mounted by John Philip Kemble when he took over the management of Covent Garden in 1806.
 Harlow was a personal friend of the Kemble family and this picture is homage to his friends.
 John Philip Kemble clothed in scarlet plays Wolsey; his brother Charles Kemble (in black) has the part of Thomas Cromwell and sits behind the table.
 Immediately behind and above him is Stephen Kemble as Henry.
 The sister, Sarah Siddons, is Katherine.

 Extended family

-The tradition was continued by two daughters of Charles Kemble and Maria Theresa Kemble: actress and Shakespearean reader Fanny Kemble (1800–1893) and Adelaide Kemble (1815–1879), an opera singer.
-Both Sarah Siddon's son Henry Kemble and Stephen Kemble's son, also named Henry Kemble, became actors.
+The tradition was continued by two daughters of Charles Kemble and Maria Theresa Kemble: actress and Shakespearean reader Fanny Kemble (1809–1893) and Adelaide Kemble (1815–1879), an opera singer.
+Both Sarah Siddons's son Henry Kemble and Stephen Kemble's son, also named Henry Kemble, became actors.

-Among later members of the Kemble family, mention may also be made of Charles Kemble's grandson, Henry Kemble (1848–1907), a sterling and popular London actor.
-At least two 20th Century members were Violet Kemble-Cooper and Lillian Kemble-Cooper.
-The 20th-century Scottish socialite Jane Beadon was also a descendant of the Kemble family.
+Among later members of the Kemble family, mention may also be made of Charles Kemble's grandson, Henry Kemble (1848–1907), a sterling and popular London actor, and of Alice Barnett, a great-granddaughter of Stephen Kemble, who performed leading roles as a comic actress and singer in the works of Gilbert and Sullivan.
+Two 20th century members were Violet Kemble-Cooper and Lillian Kemble-Cooper.
+The Scottish socialite Jane Beadon was also a descendant of the Kemble family.